Melissa Dunphy: Choral works

 In 2024, Melissa Dunphy was commissioned by the local a cappella group PhilHarmonia to write a composition for its 10th anniversary show.
-The only stipulation was that it had to be about Philadelphia.Although Dunphy, a Philadelphia enthusiast, was nearing her deadline with no ideas, inspiration struck as she glanced at her 2020 protest sign featuring Gritty, one of the city's beloved sports mascot.
-The sign, which read “F--- around and find out,” sparked the idea to write a song about Gritty.
+The only stipulation was that it had to be about Philadelphia.Although Dunphy, a Philadelphia enthusiast, was nearing her deadline with no ideas, inspiration struck as she glanced at her 2020 protest sign featuring Gritty, one of the city's sports mascots.
+The sign, which read "F--- around and find out", sparked the idea to write a song about Gritty.

 Dunphy chose to set the 2018 City Council resolution welcoming Gritty as the mascot for the Philadelphia Flyers.
-The result was “A Gritty Resolution,” likely the first choral work based on a city's resolution honoring a sports mascot, generating significant interest from choirs nationwide.
+The result was "A Gritty Resolution", likely the first choral work based on a city's resolution honoring a sports mascot, generating significant interest from choirs nationwide.

-PhilHarmonia premiered “A Gritty Resolution” along with two other commissioned pieces at its free 10th anniversary concert, in the summer of 2024 The event, held at the Settlement Music School's Germantown branch, featured various works celebrating Philadelphia, including an a cappella rendition of the 6ABC Action News theme song.
+PhilHarmonia premiered "A Gritty Resolution" along with two other commissioned pieces at its free 10th anniversary concert, in the summer of 2024.
+The event, held at the Settlement Music School's Germantown branch, featured various works celebrating Philadelphia, including an a cappella rendition of the 6ABC Action News theme song.

-“We really don’t have hockey in Australia, where I’m originally from.
-Ice skating isn’t a ‘thing’ there.
+"We really don't have hockey in Australia, where I'm originally from.
+Ice skating isn't a 'thing' there.
 But Gritty is the best thing ever.
-I would die for Gritty.”
+I would die for Gritty."